yukkeechang/wrkbook-website/README.md

 # WrkBook Website
 ---------------
 A web-application that is designed to connect workers and contractors together.
+An (incomplete) example on how we tried to make a scalable web application.

 ===============================
 This project is using the following: